kevinrss01/ManageMate/README.md

 - NestJS
 - Express
 - Firebase
-- TailwindCSS (90% of the project is build with SCSS)
+- TailwindCSS (90% of the project is built with SCSS)